sense-i-co/docs/docs/PHOENIXUI-001.md

 ![](../static/img/docs/PHOENIXUI/search.gif)

-Whe you click the **Search icon**, the SEMS program uses the words and/or options you have entered into the fields on the **Search Panel** to find all matching **Records** or **Transactions** that are stored on the Database Server, and then displays this information in the **Grid** on the **List Screen**.
+Whe you click the **Search icon**, the Phoenix application uses the words and/or options you have entered into the fields on the **Search Panel** to find all matching **Records** or **Transactions** that are stored on the Database Server, and then displays this information in the **Grid** on the **List Screen**.

-In the example above, the system updates the list of Customer Profiles on the screen to show only those Customers that match the name, or part of the name entered.
+In the example above, the system updates the list of Customer Profiles on the screen to show only those Customers that match the name _(or part of the name)_ entered.

 #### The List Grid Section